 The astronomical rise of artificial intelligence technologies over the last few years has not only disrupted many industries but has also threatened the very existence of some.
 There have been serious conversations in business and government about how best to regulate AI, but there’s no consensus on what that would even look like.

 At Blue Seven, we’re deeply invested in the trajectory of AI laws.
-We are a company of trained, professional writer-researchers, but we are well aware of the impact of AI and large language models (LLMs) like ChatGPT on our industry.
+We are a company of trained, professional writer-researchers, but we are well aware of the impact of AI and large language models (LLMs) like OpenAI’s ChatGPT and Google’s Gemini on our industry.
 We (company founders Allen Watson and Victoria Lozano, Esq.) have kept a close eye on developments, particularly the ones that directly impact website content writing.

 We’re at the one-year mark since the release of ChatGPT to the world, and it’s certainly been a year.
 This is a good time to review the still-evolving issues surrounding AI website content and copyright laws in the US.